sajnanshetty/deep-learning/s11/README.md

 Maximum Testing Accuracy =  90.57
 ```

-Conclusion: Div factor 8 to 10 achieves target accuracy but the model is outfitting
+Conclusion: Div factor 8 to 10 achieves target accuracy but the model is outfitting.